Guide to Crypto Taxes in India

 Crypto advocates have vehemently opposed the TDS, saying it will stifle the crypto industry in India and cause accounting nightmares.
 For example, in the Economic Times, crypto advisor Anoush Bhasin points out that because pairs trading involves two separate transactions, investors in crypto pairs will be taxed twice: 1% on each asset.[2]

-Be aware: going forward, if you make a peer-to-peer crypto swap (ie, not through a crypto exchange), you will need to obtain a tax deduction account number (TAN) so that the TDS can be applied.
+If you make a peer-to-peer crypto swap (i.e., not through a crypto exchange), you will need to obtain a tax deduction account number (TAN) so that the TDS can be applied.

 How do I report my crypto taxes in India?